jncraton/BWMetaAI/README.md

 Purpose
 --------

-There are a lot of [good BW AI mods](http://broodwarai.com/wiki/index.php?title=AI_script_mods) already available .
-This project seeks to create a non-cheating AI that provides a unique experience with each game.
-It tends to avoid all-in strategies in favor of an economic focus, but it also includes a number of rushes to make scouting and early defense important.
+There are a lot of [good BW AI mods](http://broodwarai.com/wiki/index.php?title=AI_script_mods) already available.
+This project seeks to create an AI that provides a unique experience with each game and more closely mirrors builds and unit compositions used by humans to better bring new players up to speed.

 ![Muta Harass](screenshots/muta_harass.png)

 This AI should provide a significantly better learning experience for new players.
-Because it rarely performs early all-in style attacks, it encourages scouting and fast expanding to match the AI's economy rather than 1 or 2 base turtle play.
+It tends to avoid all-in strategies in favor of an economic focus, but it also includes a number of rushes to make scouting and early defense important.
+This should encourage learning what the AI is up to and adapting rather than turtling.

 ![Large bio attack](screenshots/marines_sunkens.png)

 The scripts include a number of build orders that have been relatively popular in high level play.
-Once the initial build is completed, one of several common midgame transitions are used to take the AI into a variety of late game attacks.
+Once the initial build is completed, one of several common midgame transitions are used to take the AI into a variety of late game pushes.

 Build Orders
 ------------